cabforum/servercert/docs/EVG.md

 4. Verify the Applicant's authorization for the EV Certificate, including;

-   a.
-Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester,
+   A.  Verify the name, title, and authority of the Contract Signer, Certificate Approver, and Certificate Requester,

-   b.
-Verify that a Contract Signer signed the Subscriber Agreement or that a duly authorized Applicant Representative acknowledged and agreed to the Terms of Use; and
+   B.  Verify that a Contract Signer signed the Subscriber Agreement or that a duly authorized Applicant Representative acknowledged and agreed to the Terms of Use; and

-   c.
-Verify that a Certificate Approver has signed or otherwise approved the EV Certificate Request.
+   C.  Verify that a Certificate Approver has signed or otherwise approved the EV Certificate Request.

 ##### 3.2.2.1.2 Acceptable Methods of Verification – Overview